 Part two of this post covers safety at home, so stay tuned!

 If you or a family member has been injured in an automobile accident as a driver or a pedestrian, you may be entitled to substantial compensation for your hardship and losses.
-The experienced legal team at DiBella Law Offices, P.C., has been fighting for the rights of injury victims in Massachusetts for many years.
+Our experienced Burlington car accident lawyer at DiBella Law Offices, P.C. has been fighting for the rights of injury victims in Massachusetts for many years.
 Give us a call at (781) 916-9932 to schedule a free consultation.